mari-bond/traces/README.md

 Entities:

   Point - point of a trace.
-Includes gps coordinates (longitude, latitude), distance and elevation Trace - has array of points
+Includes gps coordinates (longitude, latitude), distance and elevation.
+  Trace - has array of points

 Functionality: